 San Antonio International Airport (SAT)

 San Antonio International Airport (SAT) is about eight miles north of downtown San Antonio.
 The large metropolitan airport has three runways servicing air carrier, air cargo, business and general aviation.
 SAT has class Charlie airspace associated with the airport as well as several military operations areas.
 High intensity glider activity can be found just 15 miles northwest of the airport on final for runway 13R.
 San Antonio tower does not have ground radar surveillance.
 This leads to increased complexity during periods of low visibility at the airport.
 Pilots need to be aware of the hot spot at the intersection of taxiway Golf and November and their proximity to runway 31L.
 This is a very busy and congested intersection.
-View a printable document of the SAT information found on this Web page.
+View a printable Pilot Handbook of the SAT information found on this Web page.

 SAT From the Flight Deck (FTFD) Video Notes

-- Airport configuration consists of parallel RWYS 13R-31L and 13L-31R with intersecting RWY 04-22.
+- Airport configuration consists of parallel RWYS 13R/31L and 13L/31R with intersecting RWY 04/22.

 - Commercial and Tenant Operations in all quadrants of the airport.